 8. Gifts from nongovernmental sources, surplus foods or other relief in kind supplied by a governmental agency.

-H. A widow, widower or a person with a disability shall initially establish eligibility for exemption under this section by filing an affidavit with the county assessor under section 42-11152.
-Thereafter, the person is not required to file an affidavit under section 42-11152, but the person or the person's representative shall annually calculate income from the preceding year to ensure that the person still qualifies for the exemption and shall notify the county assessor in writing of any event that disqualifies the widow, widower or person with a disability from further exemption.
+H. A widow or widower, a person with a total and permanent disability or a veteran with a disability shall initially establish eligibility for exemption under this section by filing an affidavit with the county assessor under section 42-11152.
+Thereafter, the person is not required to file an affidavit under section 42-11152, but the person or the person's representative shall annually calculate income from the preceding year to ensure that the person still qualifies for the exemption and shall notify the county assessor in writing of any event that disqualifies the person from further exemption.
 Regardless of whether the person or representative notifies the assessor as required by this subsection, the property is subject to tax as provided by law from the date of disqualification, including interest, penalties and proceedings for tax delinquencies.
 Disqualifying events include:

 1. The person's death.

 2. The remarriage of a widow or widower.